mendix/docs/content/data-hub/data-hub-catalog/register.md

 #### 7.2.3 Details of the Data Source {#data-source}

-In the **Details of Data Source** screen enter the following details:
+In the **Details of Data Source** screen specify the following details:

 ![](attachments/register/register-data-source-details.png)